kcapretta/MusicPlayApp/README.md

-# MusicPlay Application - Play your music by genre on shuffle
+# MusicPlay Application

+Play music from your phone by genre on your phone.

-Using Xcode in Swift
+Using Xcode